((The Wednesday Triple: page 2 of 3))

 Zeff looked to Hector now.
 “Remove the suit,” he said.
 “It will only get in the way.”

 A bit hesitant, Hector did as he was asked, but he needed help toward the end.
-He couldn’t feel any pain from the heat, but he could certainly feel the way it made his muscles feel like they were turning to jelly, even in spite of the regeneration’s best efforts.
+He couldn’t feel any pain from the heat, but he could certainly feel the way it turned his muscles to jelly, even in spite of the regeneration’s best efforts.